br3ndonland/cite/zotero.md

 ## TODOs and feature requests

-- ~~Batch tagging articles~~
+- [x] Batch tagging articles -> select articles in the Zotero window, drag onto tags in the sidebar.
-- ~~eLife articles are coming through as webpages.
-Any eLife page with an articles URI like `https://elifesciences.org/articles/{ID}` should be saved by Zotero as a journal article.~~
+- [x] eLife articles are coming through as webpages.
+Any eLife page with an articles URI like `https://elifesciences.org/articles/{ID}` should be saved by Zotero as a journal article.
-- Nested tags
+- [ ] Nested tags
-- Could use a switchable sidebar for authors and journals like Mendeley has.
+- [ ] Switchable sidebar for authors and journals like Mendeley has.
-- Set [linked file attachment base directory](https://www.zotero.org/support/preferences/advanced#linked_attachment_base_directory) per-library.
+- [ ] Set [linked file attachment base directory](https://www.zotero.org/support/preferences/advanced#linked_attachment_base_directory) per-library.
 Want each library in its own folder.
-- Settings sync
+- [ ] Settings sync